veeshanr/veeshanr.github.io/pages/research.md

 **Peer-reviewed research articles:**

+[``Perception of Climate Change and the Demand for Weather-Index Microinsurance: Evidence from a Contingent Valuation Survey in Nepal”] [12] (with Wenmei Guo and Alok K. Bohara), *Climate and Development*, forthcoming.

 [“Governing nested externalities during a pandemic: Social distancing as a co-production problem”] [11] (with Shikhar Shrestha and Pablo Paniagua), *Cosmos+Taxis*, forthcoming.

 [“Social Capital, Trust, and Collective Action in Post-earthquake Nepal”] [10] (with Alok K. Bohara), *Natural Hazards*, 2021.